jessespeak/jessespeak.github.io/_futures/a-chance-meeting.md

 ---
 layout: post
-title: "Meeting by design"
+title: "A chance meeting"
-slug: meeting-by-design
+slug: chance-meeting
-description: "A chance encounter sparks curiosity and interest.
-But was it really chance?"
+description: "How AI can collaborate to create moments of serendipity"
 ---

+**2035 CE**

 On a whim, Nate found himself at the botanical gardens on a cool spring morning.
 He wasn’t particularly a plant enthusiast, but his AI, Kye, had suggested it.